colthreepv/meross-cloud/README.md

 * Typescript adaptation (just added types, not rewrite)
 * Split in multiple files relative to the classes
 * No callbacks, only Promises (it's 2021, sorry!)
-* If requested command does not receive a response, generates a [Timeout error](timeout-npm)
+* If requested command does not receive a response, generates a [Timeout error][timeout-npm]

 [timeout-npm]: https://www.npmjs.com/package/promise-timeout